Best Plant-Based Protein Powders of 2020 & How to Choose One

 When shopping for the best protein powder for you, there are some important things to take into consideration.

 Start with your diet and taste preferences.
-There are plenty of vegan-friendly, dairy-free, gluten-free and soy-free protein products out there.
+There are plenty of vegan, gluten-free and soy-free protein products out there.
 So if you have allergies, food sensitivities or a strong preference, start by narrowing your search there.

 Secondly, consider the amount of protein you want, or need, to add to your diet.
 To find your personal Recommended Dietary Allowance (RDA) of protein, multiply your body weight in pounds by 0.36.
 For example, that's 54 grams of protein per day for the average 180-pound male and 50 grams for the average 140-pound female.